SixBeeps/six-portfolio/README.md

-# Hi this is my portfolio site
+# Hi, this is my portfolio site

-If you want to see what it looks like, I'm currently hosting it on Vercel at [this address](https://six-portfolio.vercel.app/)
+If you want to see what it looks like, I'm currently hosting it on Vercel at [this address](https://sixbeeps.com).

-Otherwise, feel free to take a peek at what my React code looks like at the moment :)
+Most of the code was written pre-App Router, so the code looks a bit dated.
+I've tried to keep the same style of code throughout.

+In the meantime, have fun looking around.